teotexe/qup/README.md

 So the solution was just to rely on a direct IPv4 connection with minimal manual configuration.

-It ended up being a super efficient way to share a screen/window.
+It ended up being an efficient way to share a screen/window.

+> [!NOTE]
+> The code was generated entirely with Claude Opus 4.6 with heavy steering and human feedback.
+> A human-written design file was provided to the agent with the main architecture and goals of the project.

 ## Performance
-Tested over network with no streaming issues, no lag, no artifacts:
+Test environment:
-  * host:   300mb upload speed
+  * Host:   300mbps upload speed
-  * client: 20mb download speed
+  * Client: 20mbps download speed
+  * Stream: 1080p60

 ### Host hardware configuration:
 |  |  |